OG-Nimbi/OG-Nimbi/README.md

 ## About Me
 My name is Joshua Lewis.

-I'm a disabled self-taught developer and graphic designer.
+I'm a disabled self-taught hobbyist developer and graphic designer.

 My original account got falsely terminated after years of running it, and I don't trust the support team enough to bother appealing it.
 So, this is my new account.